Animation World Network: History

 In 1995, Ron Diamond partnered with Dan Sarto and founded the Animation World Network.
 A year after Toy Story debuted, Sarto and Diamond produced their first issue.
-"Back then there weren't many people publishing on the Internet, but we decided to go online and bypass print altogether; not just for cost reasons but because animators are always ahead of the curve when it comes to exploring new technologies," Diamond said.
+Ron explained that they decided to publish it online instead of in print, as there were not many journalists publishing articles on the Internet during the 1990s, and also that the animators at the time were still exploring the emerging technology when it came to computer animation in films and TV series.